Dead Moon Circus: Hawk's Eye

 Hawk's Eye deceives Makoto by pretending to be a female owner of a herb store, referred in non-binary terms in Sailor Moon Eternal, to give her and Chibiusa rings to inflict them with nightmares.
 But Makoto gains her 'Super Sailor Jupiter' form and kills Hawk's Eye with Jupiter Oak Evolution.
 Sailor Moon Eternal builds up Hawk's Eye's demise in accepting it as he realized his dream and uses his last moments to tell Sailor Jupiter to realize her dreams out of respect.

 In the 90s anime, he often gets into fights with Tiger's Eye, though their relationship is rather love-hate, and their arguments are usually playful.
 His attacks are fire-based, and uses a torch as his primary weapon.
 His targets reflect his romantic preferences, in this case older women (to contrast with Tiger's Eye's preference for younger girls).
 He first appears in episode 128 of the anime but his first offensive move is made in episode 130, his victim being Usagi's mother, Ikuko Tsukino.
 Hawk's Eye is killed by the lemures Mr. Magic Pierrot, who is sent by PallaPalla to eliminate the trio.
-However, Pegasus revives him, and he is sent to Elysion with the others.
+However, Pegasus revives him and he is sent to Elysion with the others.

-He is voiced by Toshio Furukawa in the first anime adaptation, while Toshiyuki Toyonaga voices him in Crystal film, Sailor Moon Eternal.
+He is voiced by Toshio Furukawa in the original anime adaptation, while Toshiyuki Toyonaga voices him in the Crystal film, Sailor Moon Eternal.
 In the Cloverway English adaptation, he is voiced by Benji Plener.
-In the Viz Media English adaptation and the Netflix English dub of the Eternal Movie, he is voiced by Michael Yurchak.
+In the Viz Media English adaptation and the Netflix English dub of Sailor Moon Eternal Pt.
+1 and 2, he is voiced by Michael Yurchak.
 He is played by Hikari Ono in the stage musicals.